-A printed or online statement of all the funds paid out by or paid into your account during a statement cycle.
+A printed or online statement of all the transactions that occur on your account during a statement cycle.

 The total amount of interest paid by the bank on your deposit account (checking, savings, CDs, IRAs) during the year.
-Includes both interest paid on the amount held in the account, as well as compounded interest for the year.
+Includes interest paid on the amount held in the account as well as compounded interest for the year.